carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 However, this is a new pod that does not have access to a target pod's filesystem.
 This approach is useful for debugging aspects such as network connectivity.
-A deep dive of these aspects as classes is explored in the next learning path on Heuristic Approach.
+A deep dive of these aspects as problem sources are explored in the next learning path on Heuristic Approach.

 ### Using Ephemeral Debug Containers